conjugateprior/events/README.md

    targets' is done by using `filter_actors` with a suitable second parameter.

- * KEDS_Count aggregates up to a temporal unit, e.g. a week, differently to `events`:  It tosses events that occur before the beginning of the first full unit.  `make_dyads` does not.
+ * `KEDS_Count` aggregates up to a temporal unit, e.g. a week, differently to `events`:  It tosses events that occur before the beginning of the first full unit.  `make_dyads` does not.
    There is no warning about this behaviour, but then it doesn't eat your data either.

- * KEDS_Count only offers summed scores and provides the per time unit N to construct means.
+ * `KEDS_Count` only offers summed scores and provides the per time unit N to construct means.
 This package will use any aggregating function you give it, e.g. `sd` or `median` and also automatically generate N.

 ### Aggregator

-Unlike Aggregator, events does not have a customizable aggregation period, but it is a lot more flexible about what the aggregation function is (see above).
+Unlike `Aggregator`, events does not have a customizable aggregation period, but it is a lot more flexible about what the aggregation function is (see above).

 ### Event_Filter

-Since I can't figure out what this program does, there are probably no functions to replicate it.
+I can't figure out what this program did, so there are probably no functions to replicate it.